DevExpress/devextreme-documentation/api-reference/30 Data Layer/Query/3 Methods/enumerate().md

 Executes the **Query**.
 This is an asynchronous alternative to the [toArray()](/api-reference/30%20Data%20Layer/Query/3%20Methods/toArray().md '/Documentation/ApiReference/Data_Layer/Query/Methods/#toArray') method.

 ##### return: Promise<any>
 A Promise that is resolved after the operation is completed.
-It is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">native Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery.
+#include ref-promisedistinction

 ---
 ---